-Chassis and Vehicle Safety System Company Vision for
+Chassis and Vehicle Safety System Company Vision for 2030

-Evolution of vehicle dynamics cont monitoring technology with the air achieving zero fatal traffic accident
+Evolution of vehicle dynamics control and monitoring technology with the aim of achieving zero fatal traffic accidents

-- Evolution of integrated vehicle control technology for total control and stopping - Strengthening of competitive edge in monitoring systems to support driving and advanced driver-assistance systems (AEB parking, driver systems)
+- Evolution of integrated vehicle control technology for total control of driving, turning and stopping - Strengthening of competitive edge in monitoring systems to support automated driving and advanced driver-assistance systems (AEB parking, driver monitoring systems)

-- 1 Ascertain increase in need for automated driving and expand shift-by-wires that are essential for automated parking. - 2 systems. - 3 Enhance AEB range to comply with laws and regulations and meet needs in countries around the world.
+- Ascertain increase in need for automated driving and expand shift-by-wires that are essential for automated parking.
+Use tightening of safety assessments as an opportunity to develop driver monitoring systems and expand our sales of these systems. - 3 Enhance AEB range to comply with laws and regulations and meet needs in countries around the world.